-Anh has published many research articles in world leading journals including Journal of Financial Economics, Journal of Accounting and Economics, Journal of Financial and Quantitative Analysis, and Management Science.
-He has received the City University Staff Prize for outstanding research and the Cass Business School Excellent Research Publication Awards.
+Professor Tran has received the City University Staff Prize for Outstanding Research, the Business School Staff Prize for Excellent Research Publications, and three times the Business School Excellent Research Publication Awards.
 His research has been mentioned in various media outlets including the Wall Street Journal, the Financial Times, the Economist, Bloomberg, the New York Times, the Times, Le Monde, Les Echos, etc.

 - PhD, Drexel University, United States, 2010

-- Professor of Finance, Cass Business School, City, University of London, Aug 2020 – present
+- Professor of Finance, City, University of London, Aug 2020 – present

 - Fellow, Higher Education Academy, 2020 – present